Suez Canal Egypt, Israel, Jordan and Splendours of the Red Sea

 We disembark after breakfast to board the transfer back to Tel Aviv.
 Alternatively, you can make an optional all-day excursion transfer to Tel Aviv via Jerusalem which includes a stop and lunch in Masada.
 A second option is a Jordan land Tour ending in Amman or in Tel Aviv – with a transfer organized between Amman and Tel Aviv.

 Your vessel: The M/Y Harmony G

 The Harmony “G” is a modern mega yacht with a sleek high-tech profile, boasting spacious and comfortable accommodation .
 At 53 meters long / 7.2 meters wide, she is large enough to offer superior comfort for up to 42 guests in 21 guest cabins. whilst permitting access to small harbours and islands beyond the reach of large cruise ships.
 There is a spacious lounge and bar plus a dining room and a spacious sun deck.
-The vessel was launched in January 2001 and renovated in 2009-10 and again in 2013/14.
-She complies with the most stringent SOLAS safety regulations ,while its powerful engines and state of the art stabilizers allow for safe and comfortable cruising.
+The vessel was launched in January 2001 and renovated most recently in 2019.
+She complies with the most stringent SOLAS safety regulations ,while its powerful engines and state of the art stabilisers allow for safe and comfortable cruising.

 Home at Sea

 - Single seating dining Indoor & Outdoor Lounge – Bar